-- Ethics requirements are promulgated that make clear both the underlying ethics principles and the specific requirements. that apply - Regulators, national standard setters and professional accountancy organizations are active in ensuring that the ethics principles are understood and the requirements are consistently applied. - Information relevant to client acceptance decisions is shared between audit firms.
+- 33. Key attributes are: - Ethics requirements are promulgated that make clear both the underlying ethics principles and the specific requirements. that apply - Regulators, national standard setters and professional accountancy organizations are active in ensuring that the ethics principles are understood and the requirements are consistently applied. - Information relevant to client acceptance decisions is shared between audit firms.